arnokinabo/convenience-scripts/README.md

 # Convenience Scripts

-A collection of small helper scripts for day-to-day development and server operations.
+A collection of small helper scripts and guides for day-to-day development and server operations.

 They are written for Linux/Unix environments (Bash + standard GNU tools).
 They may also work on macOS, or under Windows, through WSL or Git Bash, though these remain untested.